zohana/carbon-emission-world-wide/README.md

 # Carbon Emission World Wide [React]

-- This project is the visual representation of carbon emission data world wide; on the world map;
+- Carbon Emission World Wide project is the visual representation of carbon emission data world wide; on the world map;

 for the selected year from the range 1990 - 2019.